Marcelo-Biker-Dev/24h_Hackathon_Academia_de_Codigo/README.md

 Hackathon project made in 24hrs in a BootCamp. <Academia de codigo_>

 ## Features

-- feature1
+- Navigate through the website
-- feature2
+- Login & sign in
-- feature3
+- A page for the companies control

 ## Technologies:
 - The application uses MVC + services pattern through Spring annotations and is interface-driven
 - For persistence it uses a MySql database with Hibernate and Jpa for easy many-to-many relationships, optimistic locking etc.
-- Views are handled by Thymeleaf template engine
+- Views are in Html, Css and Bootstrap

 ----
 ### Group: